OfficeDev/msteams-docs.pt-BR/msteams-platform/concepts/build-and-test/apps-localization.md

 ### <a name="example-localization-json-file"></a>Exemplo de arquivo .json de localização

- A localization.jssobre a alteração é mostrada no exemplo a seguir:
+ A alteração de localization.json é mostrada no exemplo a seguir:

 ```json
 {